webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Force-Bash.md

 ---
 aliases:
 - Force Bash
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/1
-  - Abilities
+- Ability/Tier/Low
-  - Abilitiesnabler
+- Ability/Pool/Might
-type:
-  - Enabler
+- Ability/Categories/Special-Attack
-cost: 1 Might
 ---

-# Force Bash
+## Force Bash

-**Cost**: 1 Might point
+>1+  Might
-**Type**: Enabler

-This is a pummeling melee attack you make with your [[Compendium/Abilities/Force-Field-Shield|Force Field Shield]].
+This is a pummeling melee attack you make with your Force Field Shield.
 Your attack inflicts 1 less point of damage than normal but dazes your target for one round, during which time all tasks it performs are hindered.
 Enabler.